+14. MOU Comparable Group of Canadian Universities 164 15.
+MOU Stipends for Canada Research Chairs (Article 17B.03) 166 16.
+MOU Accountability of Faculty Members 168 17.
+MOU Accountability of Instructors 171 18.
+MOU Accountability of Librarians and Archivists 174 19.
+MOU Accountability of Nurse Clinicians 177 20.
+MOU Offshore and Other Degree Credit Programs with External Partners 180 21.
+MOU Surveillance (Article 56.04) 183 22.
+MOU Impact of Leaves with or without Salary Savings on Departments and Faculties 184 23.
+MOU Administrative Stipends 185 24.
+MOU Continuation of Memoranda of Understanding 186 25.
+MOU Naming of Instructors 187 26.
+MOU Joint Committee on Nurse Clinicians 188 27.
+MOU Early Sabbatical (Recruitment and Retention Initiative) 189 28.
+MOU Fringe Benefits for Employees beyond their Normal Retirement Date 190 Signatures 192

+1.01 For the purpose of this Collective Agreement, the following definitions have been agreed upon by the Parties to this Collective Agreement:

+Academic Department: means a Department or School on either campus, exclusive of the School of Graduate Studies.

+Academic Year: designates the period of time from the first day of July in a calendar year to the last day of June in the next calendar year, inclusive.

+Archivist: means an Employee with either a graduate degree from a recognized program in Archival Studies; or a graduate degree in History or Library Science combined with professional experience as an Archivist, and with the rank of Archivist I, Archivist II, Archivist III, or Archivist IV.

-Article 1 DEFINITIONS 1.01 For the purpose of this Collective Agreement, the following definitions have been agreed upon by the Parties to this Collective Agreement: Academic Department means a Department or School on either campus, exclusive of the School of Graduate Studies.
-Academic Year designates the period of time from the first day of July in a calendar year to the last day of June in the next calendar year, inclusive.
-Association (AUNBT) is the Association of University of New Brunswick Teachers, and any person(s) duly appointed by it to act on its behalf.
-The Association is the trade union as defined under the Industrial Relations Act .
-Chair means the Chair or Director of an A cademic Department or his/her designate (s), if any.
-Day means working day.
-Dean means the Dean of a Faculty and the Director of Libraries (Fredericton), as appropriate, or his/her designate(s), if any.
-Employee is an Employee of the University of New Brunswick included in the Bargaining Unit as described in the Order of Certification, Number I.R.B.
+Association (AUNBT): is the Association of University of New Brunswick Teachers, and any person(s) duly appointed by it to act on its behalf.
+The Association is the trade union as defined under the Industrial Relations Act.

+Chair: means the Chair or Director of an Academic Department or his/her designate(s), if any.

+Day: means working day.

+Dean: means the Dean of a Faculty and the Dean of Libraries (Fredericton), as appropriate, or his/her designate(s), if any.

+Employee: is an Employee of the University of New Brunswick included in the Bargaining Unit as described in the Order of Certification, Number I.R.B.
 1-2-78, issued March 30, 1979, by the Industrial Relations Board of the Province of New Brunswick, as specifically amended by Article 3 of this Collective Agreement.

-Faculty Member is an Employee with the rank of Professor, Associate Professor, Assistant Professor or Lecturer.
-Institute shall be understood to mean any research institute or research centre approved by Senate and operating under the aegis of the School of Graduate Studies.
-Instructor is an Employee with the rank of Instructor, Senior Instructor or Senior Teaching Associate.
-Librarian means a Professional Librarian with a graduate degree from an accredited school of library and information science and with the classification of Librarian I, Librarian II, Librarian III, or Librarian IV.
-Normal Retirement Date means the end of the academic year during which the Employee attains the age of 65.
-Nurse Clinician is an Employee with the rank of Nurse Clinician I, II or III.
+Faculty Member: is an Employee with the rank of Professor, Associate Professor, Assistant Professor or Lecturer.

+Institute: shall be understood to mean any research institute or research center approved by Senate and operating under the aegis of the School of Graduate Studies.

+Instructor: is an Employee with the rank of Instructor, Senior Instructor or Senior Teaching Associate.

+Librarian: means a Professional Librarian with a graduate degree from an accredited school of library and information science and with the classification of Librarian I, Librarian II, Librarian III, or Librarian IV.

+Normal Retirement Date: means the end of the academic year during which the Employee attains the age of 65.

+Nurse Clinician: is an Employee with the rank of Nurse Clinician I, II or III.
 A Nurse Clinician I is a Registered Nurse with a minimum of a BN or BScN.
-A means the parties to this Collective Agreement, namely the University of New Brunswick and the Association.

-Nurse Clinician II is a Registered Nurse with a BN or BScN employed by the Nursing program as of July 1, 2006 and with a completed Master's degree in a discipline other than Nursing by July 1, 2006.
+A Nurse Clinician II is a Registered Nurse with a BN or BScN employed by the Nursing program as of July 1, 2006 and with a completed Master's degree in a discipline other than Nursing by July 1, 2006.
 A Nurse Clinician III is a Registered Nurse with a BN or BScN and a MN or MScN.